socomsystems/documentation/user_manual/files/projects.rst

 Projects
 ========

 Users can associate files, chats and other items with each other in projects.
 The various apps will present these items in a list, allowing users to immediately jump to them.
-Projects are Nextcloud wide.
+Projects are cyfrSpaces wide.
 When a user shares a file that is part of a project, the share recipient can see that project, too.
 A click on any of the items in a project leads right to it, be it a chat, a file or a task.

 Create a new project
 --------------------